EnigmaCurry/curlbomb/README.md

 man-in-the-middle attacks, as well as when using self-signed certificates.
 This makes the client command quite a bit longer than usual.

+`-e, --encrypt` Encrypt the resource with gpg before serving it to the client.
+A randomly generated symmetric passphrase will be used printed below the client command on the server.
+This passphrase must be input on the client.
+You can specify the passphrase to use interactively with `--passphrase`.
+You can use public key encryption if you use `--encrypt-to`

+`--passphrase` Encrypt the resource with a passphrase interactively asked on server start.

+`--encrypt-to GPG_ID` Encrypt the resource with the given gpg identity.
+Can be specified multiple times to encrypt to multiple recipients.

 `--survey` Only print the curl (or wget) command.
 Don't redirect to a shell command.
 Useful for testing script retrieval without running